FineUploader/fine-uploader/CONTRIBUTING.md

 # Please Read This BEFORE Opening Up a New Issue or Pull Request #

+If you are contributing any code whatsoever, you **must** sign the [Widen Contributor License Agreement](https://www.clahub.com/agreements/FineUploader/fine-uploader).

 The issue tracker in this project is for bug reports or feature requests ONLY.
 If you have a support question, please see http://fineuploader.com/support.html which contains instructions on where you can browse and open support requests.